Introduction

 2. Carrier Phase

 Besides the PRN ranging codes, the carrier wave phase itself can also be used to obtain a measure of the apparent distance between satellite and receiver.
-These carrier phase measurements are much more precise than the code measurements (by up to two orders of magnitude), but they are ambiguous by an unknown integer number of wavelengths (λN).
+These carrier phase measurements are much more precise than the code measurements (by up to two orders of magnitude), but they are ambiguous by an unknown integer number of wavelengths (λN) - the so-called 'integer ambiguity' problem.
 This ambiguity changes arbitrarily every time the receiver loses the lock on the signal, producing jumps or range discontinuities.

 Ranging code and carrier phase measurements can be characterised thus: